trax-project/moodle-trax-logs/README.md

 The current version of the plugin supports [general navigation events](docs/en/events.md) :
 * Login and logout,
 * Course access,
-* Course module access: all standard modules supported, except Assignement.
+* Course module access: all standard modules supported, except Assignment.

 The number of supported events will increase during the next months, including:
 * Progress, completion, success and competency development,